seanmisra/java-coding-exercises/README.md

 4. Importance of order in String concatenation
 5. Widening and Narrowing (casting) examples
 6. How many primitive data types can equal 'a'?
+7. Demonstrate StringBuilder mutability (in contrast to String)